naviserver-project/nsldap/README.md

 get "handles" to the connections allowed in those pools from your code.

-The actual LDAP API is modelled after sensus consulting's LDAP extensions for Tcl.
-It is described later in this document.
+The actual LDAP API is modeled after Sensus Consulting's LDAP extensions for Tcl, extended with NaviServer-style pooling.

 The compilation requires the LDAP, sasl and OpenSSL libraries.
 On a debian system, you might have to install these with the